onewithhammer/ESP8266-MyWidget-Demo/README.md

 Then I discovered [ESP8266TimerInterrupt](https://github.com/khoih-prog/ESP8266TimerInterrupt) which supports 16 ISR-based timers.
 - The interrupt timer is setup for 10 millisecond

-	- One ISR-based timer is used to flash the onboard timer (changeable speed - freq)
+	- One ISR-based timer is used to flash the onboard timer and increment counter
+		- interruptCount1 (changeable speed - freq)
-	- Second ISR-based timer is used to increment a counter - interruptCounter2 (fixed speed - freq)
+	- Second ISR-based timer is used to increment counter
+		- interruptCounter2 (fixed speed - freq)
-	- Third ISR-based timer is used to increment a counter - interruptCounter3 (fixed speed - freq)
+	- Third ISR-based timer is used to increment counter
+		- interruptCounter3 (fixed speed - freq)

 ## Test & Debug